-Interstate online poker compact with New Jersey and Delaware
+Nevada Interstate online poker compact

 As the only platform available in all three states, WSOP.com was the only site to take full advantage of the liquidity sharing at launch.
 WSOP revealed new promotions, a bigger and better rewards program, and larger tournament guarantees in conjunction with its suddenly larger network.

 888 provides WSOP.com’s platform and hosts the only poker network in Delaware.
 There are three skins on the Delaware poker network: Delaware Park, Dover Downs and Harrington Raceway.
 All are racinos that operate video lottery casinos in the state.

 Nevada live poker rooms

 Nevada is the home to live poker in the US.
 Las Vegas is where most of the action occurs.

 Venetian is the largest poker room in Las Vegas.
 It offers 59 tables.
 That number goes up during its Deep Stack Extravaganza tournament series.

 Bellagio is the second-largest Las Vegas poker room.
 It spreads 37 tables.
 Other major Las Vegas Strip poker rooms include Wynn, Aria, and Caesars Palace.

 There are several popular poker rooms in Las Vegas located off the Strip.
 The Orleans is the largest and is the home of Omaha High/Low and Fixed Limit Hold ’em in Las Vegas.
 The Orleans draws an equal number of locals and tourists.

 Red Rock is the second-largest locals’ poker room.
 You’ll find it at the far west end of the Las Vegas Valley in the suburb of Summerlin.
 Green Valley Ranch, in the southeast part of town, is another active poker room in the locals market.